Dhruv88/Socket_Programming_Applications/README.md

 Make sure your current working directory is the respective part directory.
 For example if you want to run part-1a code then your current working directory should be Part-1a.
 Then run the following commands.

+## Server
 For server go into the server folder

 To compile the server: gcc -pthread -g server.c

-To run the server: ./a.out \<server-address\> <options>
+To run the server: ./a.out \<server-address\> \<options\>

-For <server-address> in case of Part-1a,1b,2 the server-address has to be ipv4 and if left empty then default is localhost.
+For \<server-address\> in case of Part-1a,1b,2 the server-address has to be ipv4 and if left empty then default is localhost.
 For part-3 it can be either ipv4 or ipv6 and if left empty the default is ip6-localhost.

 For <options> there is: